IRT-SystemX/dqm-ml/README.md

 1 pipeline example that instanciates every metrics implemented in dqm-ml named ```pipeline_example.yaml``` and its corresponding results ```results_pipeline_example.yaml```.

 1 pipeline example similar to the previous one, but with different datasets path, as shown in the example of how using the containerized version.

+## Preview of the next version

+In the next version (2.0.0), the current code will be completly refactorized with a new metrics API, and all metrics from this current version will be refactorized  and with many optimizations, and in particular large-scale dataset support.
+In this preview version, additionaly to existing ones,  new optimized versions of **completeness**  and **representativeness** are available.

+A notebook showing how to apply those metrics optimized versions is available in the **example** folder at the current location :

+**/examples/multiple_metrics_tests_v2.ipynb**

 ## References